MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 5. In the output, in the **Additional fields** column, select **Show more**, and then look for **EBPF STATUS: true**.

-## Immutable mode of AutitD
+## Immutable mode of AuditD

-For customers using AutitD in immutable mode, a reboot is required post enablement of eBPF in order to clear the audit rules added by Microsoft Defender for Endpoint.
-This requirement is a limitation in immutable mode of AutitD, which freezes the rules file and prohibits editing/overwriting.
+For customers using AuditD in immutable mode, a reboot is required post enablement of eBPF in order to clear the audit rules added by Microsoft Defender for Endpoint.
+This requirement is a limitation in immutable mode of AuditD, which freezes the rules file and prohibits editing/overwriting.
 This issue is resolved with the reboot.

 Post reboot, run the following command to check if audit rules were cleared: